vicharanashala/vibe/backend-cal/README.md

 ## Introduction

-This is the frontend application for the project.
+This is the backend service for the project, built using Django.
+It provides RESTful APIs for various functionalities required by the frontend application.

 ## Technologies Used

-- React
-- TypeScript
+- Django + Django REST Framework
-- Tailwind CSS
+- PostgreSQL
-- Vite for build tooling
-- ESLint and Prettier for code quality

 ## Getting Started